tag-digital-graffiti/TagAR/README.md

 This repository contains the front end source code, built using ViroReact, Redux, and React Native.
 There is a separate git project deployed to Heroku which serves as the backend server(https://github.com/tag-digital-graffiti/tag-server)

 # Prerequisites
-1. A mac computer and an IOS Device
+1. A mac computer and an iOS Device
-2. An Iphone that can support version of 10.10 and higher
+2. An iPhone that can support version of 10.10 and higher

 # Installation
 Follow the installation guide below to set up and run this source code locally on Mac.